Ph.D. (Civil Engineering), Purdue University, IN, USA

 B. Sc.
 (Civil and Environmental Engineering), KAIST, South Korea

-Taehwan Kim is a Lecturer (Assistant Professor) in the School of Civil and Environmental Engineering (CVEN) at the University of New South Wales (UNSW), a position he has held since June 2016.
+Taehwan Kim is a Seinior Lecturer in the School of Civil and Environmental Engineering (CVEN) at the University of New South Wales (UNSW), a position he has held since June 2016.
 He received his BS and MS from Korea Advanced Institute of Science and Technology (KAIST), South Korea and PhD from Purdue University, US.
 After gaining PhD, Dr Kim worked as a research associate at Oklahoma State University until June 2016.
 He was involved in and contributed to several interdisciplinary research projects, including innovative characterization techniques and advancement of the understanding of reactions occurring in cementitious materials.
 After joining UNSW Sydney, he is branching out to different research areas (rheology of materials, fundamental chemical reactions in cementitious materials, reuse of industrial wastes in construction materials) and to collaborate with various researchers within/outside CVEN.

 CVEN3304 Concrete Structures